OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Create an Office Script for your automated workflow

 Let's create a script that logs information from an email.
 We want to know how which days of the week we receive the most mail and how many unique senders are sending that mail.
-Our workbook has a table with columns for **Date**, **Day of the week**, **Email address**, and **Subject**.
+Our workbook has a table with **Date**, **Day of the week**, **Email address**, and **Subject** columns.
 Our worksheet also has a PivotTable that is pivoting on the **Day of the week** and **Email address** (those are the row hierarchies).
 The count of unique **Subjects** is the aggregated information being displayed (the data hierarchy).
 We'll have our script refresh that PivotTable after updating the email table.

 1. From within the **Code Editor**, select **New Script**.